LetsConnectWell/Transcriber/README.md

 ```
 pip install -r requirements.txt
 ```

 ## Usage

-Put the audio file you want to transcribe in the same folder and run
+Put the audio file you want to transcribe in the audio folder and run.
+The scripts should be saved in the transcripts folder
 ```
-python diarize.py -a "audio.mp3"
+python transcribe.py
 ```

-## Command Line Options

-- `-a AUDIO_FILE_NAME`: The name of the audio file to be processed
-- `--no-stem`: Disables source separation
-- `--whisper-model`: The model to be used for ASR, default is `medium.en`
-- `--suppress_numerals`: Transcribes numbers in their pronounced letters instead of digits, improves alignment accuracy